Moomins: Success in popular culture

 The Moomin Boom (muumibuumi in Finnish) started in the 1990s, when Dennis Livson and Lars Jansson produced a 104-part animation series in Japan named Tales from Moominvalley, which was followed by a full-length movie Comet in Moominland.
 Moomin books had always been steady bestsellers in Finland, Sweden, Estonia, Latvia and Lithuania, but the animation started a new Moomin madness both in Finland and abroad, especially in Japan, where they are the official mascots of the Daiei chain of shopping centers.
 A large merchandising industry was built around the Moomin characters, covering everything from coffee cups and T-shirts to plastic models.
 Even the former Finnish President Tarja Halonen has been known to wear a Moomin watch.
 New Moomin comic books and comic strips were published.
-Moomins were used to advertise Finland abroad: the Helsinki–Vantaa International Airport was decorated with Moomin images and Finnair decorated its aircraft on routes to Japan with Moomin designs.
-The peak of the Moomin Boom was the opening of the Moomin World theme park in Naantali, Finland, which has become one of Finland's international tourist destinations.
+Moomins were used to advertise Finland abroad: the Helsinki–Vantaa International Airport was decorated with Moomin images and Finnair decorated two of its McDonnell Douglas MD-11s on routes to Japan with Moomin designs in 2006.
+In 2023, Finnair also decorated two of its Airbus A350-900s with two of Moomin characters, Moomintroll and Snork Maiden to celebrate its 100th anniversary.
+The peak of the Moomin Boom was the opening of the Moomin World theme park in Naantali, Finland in 1993, which has become one of Finland's international tourist destinations.

 The Moomin Boom has been criticized for commercializing the Moomins.
 Friends of Tove Jansson and many old Moomin enthusiasts have stressed that the newer animations banalize the original and philosophical Moomin world to harmless family entertainment.
 An antithesis for the Disneyland-like Moomin World theme park is the Moomin Museum of Tampere, which exhibits the original illustrations and hand-made Moomin models by Tove Jansson.

 The Jansson family has kept the rights of Moomins and controlled the Moomin Boom.
 The artistic control is now in the hands of Lars Jansson's daughter, Sophia Jansson-Zambra.
-Wanting to keep the control over Moomins, the family has turned down offers from the Walt Disney Company.
+Wanting to keep the control over Moomins, the family has turned down offers from The Walt Disney Company.

-As of 2017, the Moomin brand is estimated to have a yearly retail value of 700 million EUR per year.
+As of 2017, the Moomin brand is estimated to have a yearly retail value of €700 million per year.

+In honor of the 80th anniversary of the Moomins, an exhibition called Tove Jansson and the Moomins: The Door Is Always Open—offering an in-depth look at Jansson's career, life stages and the world of the Moomins through texts, archival materials, books and events—opened at the Brooklyn Public Library in June 2025.
+Despite the exhibition's success, the reception was not entirely without problems: the appearance of the character Stinky caused a controversy due to possible suspicions of racism, leading to the character's removal from the exhibition.